PRESS KIT

 The Pitch

-"There have been seventeen timelines before yours.
+"There have been seventeen broken branches before yours.
 In sixteen of them, a pilot like you took the offered power.
-Sixteen timelines collapsed.
+Sixteen branches collapsed.
 One — the seventh — refused.
-That refusal is the only reason the Weavers still exist.
+That refusal is the only reason the Guardians still exist.
 You are pilot number eighteen."

-You can side with the Weavers.
-Side with Vex, a woman who exists across seventeen timelines simultaneously.
-Side with the Scourge, if you're willing to wear their mark.
+You can side with the Guardians.
+Side with Vex, a woman who exists across seventeen broken branches simultaneously.
+Side with the Black Fleet, if you're willing to wear their mark.
 Or refuse to choose and live with all of it.

 The game ends one of four ways.
 None is canon.
 All are yours.